Accounting & Tax for Freelancers and Sole Traders (FIE) in Estonia

 The OÜ advantage grows with income

-The freelancer and FIE service section covers five dedicated areas, each with its own in-depth guide.
+The freelancer and FIE service section on this website covers five dedicated areas, each with its own in-depth guide.
+Use the topic map below to navigate directly to the specific area most relevant to your current situation.

-Accounting for Freelancers — Income register, expense register, annual Form A
+Topics: Income register, expense register, annual Form A, EMTA audit readiness

-Expense Deductions — Home office, vehicle, equipment, travel, subcontractors
+Topics: Home office, vehicle, equipment, travel, professional development, subcontractors

-VAT for Freelancers — Registration threshold, EU B2B rules, reverse charge, KMD
+Topics: Registration threshold, voluntary registration, EU B2B rules, reverse charge, KMD

-Income Optimisation — FIE vs OÜ breakeven, tax timing, pension deduction
+Topics: FIE vs OÜ breakeven, tax timing, pension deduction, exemption optimisation

 Section 5 — The 7 Most Common FIE Tax Mistakes in Estonia